-Following an issued raised by a Member of the Panel, it was agreed that the Chief HR Adviser would take on board as part of the working group considerations, the suggestion that the promotion of sport active lifestyles would assist employees with psychological absence.
+Following an issue raised by a Member of the Panel, it was agreed that the Chief HR Adviser would take on board as part of the working group considerations, the suggestion that the offer or promotion of membership of Council sports facilities may assist employees' wellbeing.

-The Chief HR advised that she would ascertain from Payroll Services if information relating to the amount of overtime generated by absenteeism could be reported to this Panel.
+The Chief HR Adviser intimated that she would ascertain from Payroll Services if information relating to the amount of overtime generated by absenteeism could be reported to this Panel.